-Results of other sorts of archeological work are presented in this final category.
-It is intended to be a list of known manuscripts and published reports that deal with works other than survey, testing, or full-scale excavations.
-The kinds of reports treated in this category include (1) file search overviews; (2) intersite comparative studies beyond primary inventory or excavation reporting (e.g., variable use of the Badlands through time); and (3) topical research concerning specific materials such as flints and clays.
+Results of other sorts of archaeological work are presented in this final category.
+It is intended to be a list of known manuscripts and published reports that deal with works other than survey, formal testing, or full-scale excavation.
+The kinds of reports treated in this category include (1) monitoring; (2) inter-site comparative studies beyond primary inventory or excavation reporting (e.g., variable use of the Badlands through time); and (3) topical research concerning specific materials such as flints and clays.

-There are many publications pertinent to North Dakota archeology that do not relate specifically to any one particular SU.
-Examples include studies of hunter-gatherer settlement systems, eagle trapping, postulated prehistoric exchange behavior, heat treatment of chert, paleo-climatic conditions, artifact style, bone technology, and Plains Village social organization.
-Many of these sources are covered in the introductory section covering research topics in North Dakota archeology as well as subsequent portions of the individual SU sections where data gaps, research questions, and historic preservation priorities are discussed by time period.
+There are many publications pertinent to North Dakota Archaeology that do not relate specifically to any one SU.
+Examples include studies of hunter-gatherer settlement systems, eagle trapping, postulated prehistoric exchange behavior, heat treatment of chert, paleoclimatic conditions, artifact style, bone technology, and Plains Village social organization.
+Many of these sources are covered in the introductory section covering research topics in North Dakota Archaeology as well as subsequent portions of the individual SU sections where data gaps, research questions, and historic preservation priorities are discussed by time period.